Discover the Best Nike Air Max 1 Colorways

 Patta x Parra x Nike Air Max 1 (2010)

-Why not start with one of the most coveted Air Max 1 pairs of all time?
+Why not start with one of the most coveted and one of the best Air Max 1 pairs of all time?
 Both Dutch streetwear imprints have collaborated to create what many consider the best AM1 of all time.

 Only 200 pairs of these Patta x Parra collaboration were released, displaying a burgundy upper with details in baby-blue as well as a colored outsole and insole.